 Google doesn’t call “hotels in Madrid” a specific item and so schema CAN’T be applied to it.
 Google is correct.
 It’s a simple search phrase and people aren’t necessarily looking for a certain hotel in Madrid that they’d like to see reviews and ratings for.

 Google clarifies this in its post about rich snippets for reviews and ratings:

 Review and rating markup should be used to provide review and/or rating information about a specific item, not about a category or a list of items.
 For example, “hotels in Madrid”, “summer dresses”, or “cake recipes” are not specific items…

-If you have implemented schema on your site and find that Google is not returning your site’s rich snippets when you do a simple search, then Google has probably penalized your site for spammy schema.
+If you have implemented schema in your web design and find that Google is not returning your site’s rich snippets when you do a simple search, then Google has probably penalized your site for spammy schema.

 If it’s indeed a case of Google penalty, you should see the corresponding message in Google Search Console.

 1. If you want to implement schema on your site, your first step should be to go through Google’s Structured Data implementation guidelines.

 As you can see, Google is very specific about the instances where the Schema markup can be applied.

 If you look at the above example, you can see that Google only supports Schema when it applies to a specific item and not generic key phrases.

 2. Run your code through Google’s “Structured Data Testing Tool”.